Poland in the Eurovision Song Contest: 2001–2011

 Poland's only appearance in the final between 2005 and 2011, was in 2008.
-Even then, its song ("For Life", sung by Isis Gee) only qualified as a jury wildcard and placed a lowly 24th in the final, ahead of only United Kingdom.
+Even then, its song ("For Life", sung by Isis Gee) only qualified as a jury wildcard and placed a lowly 24th in the final, ahead of only the United Kingdom.

 In the 2009, Poland selected Lidia Kopania and her song "I Don't Wanna Leave".
 She performed in the second semi-final on 14 May 2009, however she failed to qualify, finishing 12th with 43 points.

 The 2010 entry for Poland was Marcin Mroziński with song "Legenda".
 He performed in the first semi-final on 25 May 2010 but he didn't qualify for the final, finishing 13th with 44 points.

 In 2011, Poland was represented by Magdalena Tul, and the country's entry was sung in Polish.
 Her song was called "Jestem", translated as "I am".
 Although initially a favorite with bookmakers, "Jestem" failed to qualify, finishing last 19th with 18 points in the first semi-final.
 This remains the worst Polish result to date.

 Members of the Polish OGAE have said at their annual convention that they would like Edyta Górniak to represent Poland for a second time.
-For years it was unknown if Górniak would enter Eurovision again, until when in 2016 she made a second attempt at representing her country in the contest, placing third in the national final.
+For years, it was unknown if Górniak would enter Eurovision again, until 2016, when she made a second attempt at representing her country in the contest, placing third in the national final.